Media standards

 • audio descriptions

-DCMP captions standards are extensive but include basic requirements such as:
+The DCMP captions guidelines offer basic requirements such as:

 • Contain two lines of text, with around 32 characters per line of sans serif font.